codesharedot/qtum-price-ruby/README.md

-# videocoin price
+# futurepia price

-Gets the videocoin price with Python (from JSON).
+Gets the futurepia price with Python (from JSON).

 https://pythonbasics.org